farengeyt451/ngx-tippy-wrapper/README.md

 ### Initializing on condition

 In some cases tooltip should be initialized conditionally.
 For example in case optional `@Input` property passed or not.
-So, if tooltip should not initialize - you can explicitly pass `null` through ngxTippy directive or bind possible `undefined` property:
+So, if tooltip should not initialize - you can explicitly pass `null` through `ngxTippy` directive.

 ```ts
 ...